Disneyland increases ticket prices, introduces new ticket tier; Genie+ price going up - NewsBreak

 The ride opened at Walt Disney World in 2020 and was the first ride at any Disney park that stars Mickey and his friends.
 Based on the recent Mickey Mouse cartoon shorts, the attraction follows Mickey and Minnie as they take a leisurely drive to a picnic when a runaway railway takes guests on a “whirlwind ride through a world where the rules of physics don’t apply.”

 The theme park also revealed an updated look for Sleeping Beauty Castle.
-The princess castle will dawn elegant platinum decorations for the “Disney100” celebration along with new fountains.
+The princess castle will dawn elegant platinum decorations for the “Disney100” celebration along with new fountains.3 Oregon wineries ranked among best in U.S., according to report

 At Disney California Adventure Park, “World of Color – One”, an all-new show that celebrates “storytelling” over the past 100 years.